divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 expect nmon-loader.sh application.nmon /dev/ttyUSB 115200
 ```

-if you want to terminate the terminal session after programming the SOC, press `~-` followed by the return key.
+If you want to terminate the terminal session after programming the SOC, press `~-` followed by the return key.